-I am a Killam Postdoctoral Fellow in the Department of Anthropology at the University of British Columbia.
+I am a President’s and Andrew W. Mellon Postdoctoral Fellow in the Departments of Black Study and Media & Cultural Studies at the University of California, Riverside.
 My work investigates the reproduction of settler societies and global systems of militarism and policing.
-I received my PhD in American Studies from New York University.
+I received my PhD in American Studies from New York University, and was previously a Killam Postdoctoral Fellow in the Department of Anthropology at the University of British Columbia.

 My first book, Towers of Ivory and Steel: How Israeli Universities Deny Palestinian Freedom (Verso 2024) argues that Israeli institutions of higher education are enlisted in Israel’s settler-colonial project.
 From campuses strategically built to anchor Israeli territorial expansion and Palestinian dispossession, through tailored degree programs for the military and secret police, to academic disciplines subordinating their research agendas to service military rule, Israeli universities are imbricated with the Israeli occupation of Palestinian territory.
 Challenging the widespread understanding of Israeli universities as bastions of democracy, the book shows how Israel’s most vaunted liberal institutions are also sites where colonial expertise is reproduced and where Palestinian critical scholarship, pedagogy, and student dissent are stifled.